2-hydroxy-3-oxopropionate reductase

-The 3 substrates of this enzyme are (R)-glycerate, NAD^{+}, and NADP^{+}, whereas its 4 products are 2-hydroxy-3-oxopropanoate, NADH, NADPH, and H^{+}.
+The two substrates of this enzyme are D-glyceric acid and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are 2-hydroxy-3-oxopropanoate, reduced NADH, and a proton.
+The enzyme can alternatively use nicotinamide adenine dinucleotide phosphate as its cofactor.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is (R)-glycerate:NAD(P)^{+} oxidoreductase.
 This enzyme is also called tartronate semialdehyde reductase.
 This enzyme participates in glyoxylate and dicarboxylate metabolism.